Pheterov/MySQL-ecommerce-analytics-portfolio/README.md

 &nbsp;

 ## **💡 Key Insight:**
-New customers drive initial revenue, but the growing share of returning customers signals that retention strategies are key to sustainable growth.
+New customers bring in the first revenue, but returning customers gradually take a bigger share.
+Retention is what keeps growth steady.

 &nbsp;